VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/RegisterContactType.md

 # RegisterContactType

-The `RegisterContactType` represents the details of a contact person during the registration process.
+This type represents the details of a contact person during the registration process.

 ## Fields